sseering/book/en/installation.md

 ### Debian/Ubuntu

-You will need to install the "libx11-dev" and "libxcb-composite0-dev" packages:
+Linux users who wish to use the `rawkey` or `clipboard` optional features will need to install the "libx11-dev" and "libxcb-composite0-dev" packages:

 ```
 apt install libxcb-composite0-dev libx11-dev